Digital Equipment Corporation, once a leader in the computer market for decades, does not exist today. Why?

 It might make one ponder – How could it have been avoided?

-This might sound unconventional, but patent counsels (IP Counsel; term used interchangeably) could have helped avoid the failure of these businesses along with many others.
+This might sound unconventional, but patent counsels (IP Counsel; a term used interchangeably) could have helped avoid the failure of these businesses along with many others.

 Honestly, No.

-How Patent Counsels Can help set the direction of Innovation for an Organization?
+How Can Patent Counsels help set the direction of Innovation for an Organization?

-How Patent Counsels Can Use Patent Data to Decide Where R&D Investment Should be Made?
+How Can Patent Counsels Use Patent Data to Decide Where R&D Investment Should be Made?

-How Patent Counsels Can Communicate these Insights to Business Teams?
+How Patent Counsels Can Communicate These Insights to Business Teams?

-But, we don’t live in a perfect world.
+But we don’t live in a perfect world.

 How to make them listen to you?